 In this context, "charges" means (subject to some specific exceptions, such as charges relating to pension sharing orders) all administration charges other than transaction costs.

-"Transaction costs" are costs incurred as a result of the buying, selling, lending or borrowing of investments.
+"Transaction costs" are costs incurred for the buying, selling, lending or borrowing of investments.

 Dalriada has deviated from the approach set out in the statutory guidance for the reasons set out below.